To maintain consistency across applications, use the following formats and guidelines.

 Do

-in labelsUseful for shorter labels/values.
+# or number in labelsUseful for shorter labels/values.

 <div class="row">